 with $\mathrm{RP}^2$ conceptualized as the complex plane $z$, under the involution $I(z) = \frac{-1}{\bar{z}}$ and $h$ being a conformal weight.
 This conceptualization stems from viewing $\mathrm{RP}^2$ as a projective space in which antipodal points on a Riemann sphere of radius $\frac{1}{2}$ are identified.
-Our findings indicate that the parameter $\Gamma_k$, pivotal for understanding the behavior of physical quantities on non-orientable Riemann surfaces, can be directly calculated using both TRG and TNR approaches.
+Our findings indicate that the parameter $\Gamma_k$, pivotal for understanding the behavior of physical quantities on nonorientable Riemann surfaces, can be directly calculated using both TRG and TNR approaches.

-This paper is organized as follows: Initially, we provide an overview of tensor network methodologies and the concept of CFT on the Klein bottle and $\mathrm{RP}^2$ in Section~\ref{sec:method}.
-Subsequently, The numerical outcomes derived from our algorithm are showcased in Section~\ref{sec:results}.
-Finally, we explore the potential implications and applicability of our findings in Section~\ref{sec:discussion-summary}.
+This paper is organized as follows: Initially, we provide an overview of tensor network methodologies and the concept of CFT on the Klein bottle and $\mathrm{RP}^2$ in Sec.~\ref{sec:method}.
+Subsequently, the numerical outcomes derived from our algorithm are showcased in Sec.~\ref{sec:results}.
+Finally, we explore the potential implications and applicability of our findings in Sec.~\ref{sec:discussion-summary}.